rishavnathpati/Pong-game-revisited/README.md

 For proper understanding follow the code with me.
 This is the code for Human vs Machine.
 The code is pretty self-explanatory.

-# Importing turtle framework for our game and time class to manage time related functions
+# Importing turtle framework and time class
     import turtle
     import time

+# Creating window_panel
-# window_panel is the window panel in which the game will be played, title is set to "PONG by Rishav",resolution is set to 800x600, background colour is black.
+    # It is the window panel in which the game will be played, title is set to "PONG by Rishav",
+    #resolution is set to 800x600,background colour is black.
 So thus we have created a blank black window with a title.
     window_panel = turtle.Screen()
     window_panel.title()
     window_panel.bgcolor("black")